aurbanomurillo/labs/README.md

-This repository will explore the different ways of approaching the path-finding proble, aplying different algorythms to many examples of this problem.
+This repository examines multiple methodologies for addressing the path-finding problem, implementing and comparing various algorithms across a range of scenarios.

 By Antonio Urbano Murillo.
 urbano@alu.comillas.edu